Liberal Americans mourn passing of icon Ginsburg, prepare for political battle

 WASHINGTON (Reuters) - Grief-stricken Americans gathered at makeshift memorials around the country on Saturday to mourn the death of U.S. Supreme Court Justice Ruth Bader Ginsburg, a liberal, feminist icon, as President Donald Trump signaled his intention to fill the vacancy weeks before a heated election.

-Mourners heralded Ginsburg’s groundbreaking legal career and expressed dark worries about the future of the country.
+Mourners heralded Ginsburg’s groundbreaking legal career and expressed dark worries about the country’s direction.
 Democratic Party vice presidential candidate Kamala Harris and her husband, Douglas Emhoff, joined crowds outside the steps of the U.S. Supreme Court in Washington on Saturday morning.

 Ginsburg, 87, died on Friday night from pancreatic cancer.
 Trump now has a chance to expand the U.S. top court’s conservative majority as a presidential election looms at a time of deep divisions in America.

-Candlelight tributes to Ginsburg started Friday evening and were expected to continue through the weekend, and a fierce political fight kicked off as hundreds protested outside Republican U.S. Senate Majority Leader Mitch McConnell’s home in Louisville, Kentucky, on Saturday.
+Candlelight tributes to Ginsburg started Friday evening and are expected to continue through the weekend.
+Hundreds also protested outside Republican U.S. Senate Majority Leader Mitch McConnell’s home in Louisville, Kentucky, on Saturday.

 On Friday, McConnell said the Senate would vote on any replacement nominated by Trump.
 The Republican president now has a chance to appoint his third justice and give the court a 6-3 conservative majority.